 When you plan events like an important presentation at work, a chess tournament or a beach party, you want to know who’s coming.
 Now you can post a sign-up list on your blog, and all the visitors to your website can see the names of those that have already signed up.

 A sign-up list is basically a very simple web form with one row per participant, and one column for each thing you want to know about each person, e.g. their name, department or e-mail address.
-The form is so simple that there is no real need for a Submit button.
+Users will add their names one by one so there is no use for a Submit button.
 You will probably just press the Print button at the bottom to print the final attendance list before you remove the registration form from your site just before the event is started.

 Creating the form in Excel is simple.
 You just enter the column headings in the first row of the spreadsheet and make the columns wide enough for their content.